bmraubo/8l_gbooks_search/README.md

 ## Technical Summary

 The app fulfills all the design requirements.
 The greatest challenge was the need to learn a new programming language.
 Javascript was chosen because node.js suitability for the task, similarity to my known language of Python, and popularity (and therefore value of this project as a learning exercise).
 Due to the limited amount of time and lack of familiarity with the language, the design of the app was in large part influenced by the need to avoid asynchronous functions, a concept that I could not grasp in time.
-The price for this trade off is the rather inelegant design and circular dependecy issues.
+The price for this trade off is the rather inelegant design and circular dependency issues.

-Inquirer is used as it is a well maintained, reliabile library for managing user input.
-While the inbuilt 'readlines' could be used to achieve the same purpose, the improvements to user experience with Inquirer make it the better choice for the job.
-I do not think that the use of Inquirer circumvents the complexity of the task.
+Inquirer is used as it is a well maintained, reliable library for managing user input.
+While the inbuilt 'readlines could be used to achieve the same purpose, the improvements to user experience with Inquirer make it the better choice for the job.
+I do not think that the use of Inquirer circumvents the complexity of the task, although if necessary I am happy to rewrite it using in-built libraries.

 The app consists of two files - app.js that controls initial user interactions, and search.js which houses the functions responsible for the Search feature and View Reading List Feature.
-Initially, Search and View Reading List functions were kept within seperate files, however combining the two was the cheapest solution to circular dependency issues.
-This causes a forseeable problem with expandability - the circular dependency issue will re-emerge should the size of search.js become unmanagable.
+Initially, Search and View Reading List functions were kept within separate files, however combining the two was the cheapest solution to circular dependency issues.
+This causes a foreseeable problem with expandability - the circular dependency issue will re-emerge should the size of search.js become unmanageable.
 The solution lies in gaining a greater understanding of asynchronous functions and callbacks, and refactoring on that basis.

 Upon launching the app, the user is presented with a Main Menu.
 Based on the user's choice, it will run imported functions from search.js.
 Conceptually, once the initial choice is made, the role of app.js is complete - all further 'work' is done by the looping code within search.js.

 The Search Feature consists of a function that accepts user input, and subsequently triggers a chain of functions responsible for making the API call, parsing the response JSON, extracting the relevant information, and using Inquirer to display the information. the app awaits user input to indicate if any of the books are to be saved, and subsequently saves them in readinglist.json.
 The final function in the sequence uses Inquirer to create a menu with options for running another search, viewing the reading list, or quiting the app.